ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 ### Items associated with the given Content block

 Generates a list of complementary and relevant products that customers often view with a given content.
-Utilize it to increase average visits on products in order to increase the average order value.
+Utilize it to increase average visits on products to increase the average order value.

 This block uses the [GetItemsBasedOnContentWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetItemsBasedOnContentWeb) Raptor recommendation strategy.